Updated for 2022

 2001 Thousand Oaks Blvd., Thousand Oaks, CA 91362

 Gardens of the World was founded by Mr. and Mrs. Hogan, the founders of “Pleasant Holidays.”
 The Hogans want to share with others the beauty they have found all around the world.
-Here, families can participate in a 45-minute, docent-led tour or can engage in a self-guided tour.
-As you stroll, you’ll encounter several gardens including “The Japanese Garden,” “The Mission Courtyard,” and “The Italian Garden” to name a few.
+Here, families can participate in a 45-minute, docent-led tour or engage in a self-guided tour.
+While strolling, you’ll encounter several gardens including “The Japanese Garden”, “The Mission Courtyard”, and “The Italian Garden”, to name a few.

 The Oaks

-At this shopping center, you’ll find a variety of family-friendly stores including Apple, Build-a-Bear Workshop, Disney, Gymboree, JCPenney, and more.
-In addition, The Oaks hosts a Farmer’s Market each Thursday.
+At this shopping center, you’ll find a variety of family-friendly stores including Apple, Build-a-Bear Workshop, Pottery Barn, Hallmark, JCPenney, and more.
+They have a play area for kids, and in addition, The Oaks hosts a Farmer’s Market each Thursday as well as many other events throughout the year.

 Chumash Indian Museum